Are you ready to discover your college program?

 According to the state Department of Labor and Workforce, software developers specializing in applications will see a total employment increase of 52% from 2016-2026, the highest growth rate of any occupation statewide.
 Occupations in the field like computer systems analysts and computer programmers are likewise predicted to grow steadily.

 Higher Education in Tennessee

-Tennessee's public colleges and universities serve an ever-growing number of students.
-In 2016, over 136,000 students were enrolled full time in the state's university system.
-During that same period, enrollment at the community college level was over 86,000.
+Tennessee's public colleges and universities serve an ever-growing number of students; in 2016, over 136,000 students enrolled full time in the state's university system.
+During that same period, enrollment at the community college level reached 86,000.
 The largest university system in the state is the University of Tennessee, which consists of three major campuses and a medical school.
-In addition to its popular athletic program, UT offers over 900 programs of study, including a number of computer science degree paths.
+In addition to its popular athletic program, UT offers over 900 programs of study, including several computer science degree paths.